-In general, the modems you are sent by a new NBN provider tend to be a pile of junk.
-Especially if you choose a no-frills ISP, you should expect a no-frill modem in the mail.
-The problems is that this leads to bigger problems down the track.
-Crumby modems tend to have poorer WiFi signal strength and may be prone to service drop-outs.
+In general, the modems you are sent by a new NBN provider tend to be piles of junk.
+Especially if you choose a no-frills ISP, you should expect a no-frills modem in the mail.
+The problem is that this leads to bigger problems down the track.
+Crumby modems tend to have poorer Wi-Fi signal strength and may be prone to service drop-outs.
 What you might think is a poor NBN service may actually be just a lousy modem.

 But what makes the Telstra Smart Modem stand out from the pack is the SIM card inside it.
 Whenever you can’t connect to the NBN, either before you are connected or during outages, the modem falls back on a 4G mobile connection.
 It isn’t designed to be super fast (6Mbps download speeds) but it is enough to keep you online.

 When we examine the NBN plans in the market, we look beyond the basics and consider the extra features and perks that come bundled with plans.
 What we see is that the majority of service providers offer no-frills services.
 A home phone service is a common plan feature, but this is usually the extent of the packages.
 And the same goes for the availability of customer support.